ShenyanCao/Mine-VocabTalk/README.md

 5) **Interaction with other apps on the same device:** If kids want to share their learning progress report with others via other apps on the same device, how will this app interact with other apps on the same device?
 React Native has an inbuilt share package, which can be useful to solve this challenge.

-# Part 2: Checkpoint 2 - Simple prototype
+# Part 2: Simple prototype

 ## 1. Prototype animation via this link:
 https://www.figma.com/proto/MNPCXbX2Q3kodanS1HIrGZ/VocabTalk?node-id=2%3A13&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A13